BSN, RN, NCSN

 NEWS FROM YOUR SCHOOL NURSE

-IF YOUR CHILD IS SICK, KEEP THEM AT HOME!
+IF YOUR CHILD IS SICK, KEEP YOUR CHILD AT HOME!

 If your child has any of the following, they will be sent home: